Andrew VanWyngarden

-Andrew Wells VanWyngarden (born February 1, 1983) is an American musician.
-He is the lead vocalist, guitar player and songwriter for the band MGMT, praised for (according to Interview Magazine) "an uncanny knack for producing pop music that sounds as if it were filtered through a kaleidoscope."
-One of his (and MGMT cofounder Benjamin Goldwasser's) songs, "Kids" (from the Oracular Spectacular album), received a nomination for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals, while the duo was nominated in the Best New Artist category.
+Andrew Wells VanWyngarden (born February 1, 1983) is an American musician who is the lead vocalist, guitarist, songwriter, and co-founder of the band MGMT.
+One of his songs, "Kids" received a nomination for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals while the band was nominated in the Best New Artist category.

 Biography

-Andrew VanWyngarden was born in Columbia, Missouri, and grew up in Memphis, Tennessee, where he attended Lausanne Collegiate School and White Station High School.
-His father, Bruce VanWyngarden, is the editor-at-large of the alternative newspaper Memphis Flyer.
+VanWyngarden was born in Columbia, Missouri on February 1, 1983, and was raised in Memphis, Tennessee.
+His father, Bruce VanWyngarden, was the editor-at-large of the alternative newspaper Memphis Flyer.
 Andrew fondly remembers his childhood years in Memphis, especially fishing and camping with his father.
 "I've always really liked nature and the ocean.
 My friends and I would go out with nets and make little aquariums with the creatures we'd find," he said.
 He was active in YMCA outdoors programs, and the family frequently went canoeing, camping, and fishing.

 One of his first experiences with music was listening to his father play The Who song "Pinball Wizard" on his electric guitar with a Fender Twin Reverb amp.
 In seventh grade, he received a Les Paul guitar and immediately started playing.
-That same year, he won a contest at Lausanne, playing "Under the Bridge" by the Red Hot Chili Peppers.
+That same year, he won a contest at Lausanne School, playing "Under the Bridge" by the Red Hot Chili Peppers.
 He was influenced by the music he listened to with his sister, Nirvana and Ween in particular, and often went through his parents' record collection in the attic where he found Neil Young, Bob Dylan, The Rolling Stones, etc. "From then on, all he ever wanted for Christmas was musical instruments; future seasons saw a drum set, a banjo, and a mandolin."

 While in high school, he formed a band with Dan Treharne called Glitter Penis, where it was the two of them playing around on the computer "just making songs," VanWyngarden says.
 They created and recorded parody songs but did not perform live.
 Later on, VanWyngarden was in a band called Accidental Mersh with future MGMT guitarist Hank Sullivant who would later introduce him to James Richardson, MGMT's future live guitarist.
 The band achieved local success and fame in and around the Memphis area, and released two albums: The self-titled Accidental Mersh and Mirror Israeli.
 The first album reached the #2 spot on Napster's "Unsigned Bands" chart.
 The band went on hiatus when most of its members went to college.
 Andrew invited Ben Goldwasser to play the keyboard for Mersh during the summer of 2002.
 The band had a weekly gig at Newby's, but the shows were sparsely attended and the band dissolved.
 In college, he wrote and performed a song called "Super Volcano" for a class.